Install¶

 The simplest possible case is:

 - Set up a Google Project and OAuth Credential file if you don't already have one.
-This process is described here You will need the ID and Secret from that process in step 3 below.
+This process is described here.
+You will need the ID and Secret from that process in step 3 below.
+That link takes you to one step in a multi-step process.
+Don't continue to follow that.
+Follow the steps on that page and then come back here.

-- Create an rclone remote pointing at that shared drive.
-This process is described here
+- Create an rclone remote with those credentials.
+This process is described here.

 Warning